Anterior cruciate ligament (ACL) injury

 - Do NOT return to play or other activities until you have been treated.

-If the foot is cool and blue after a knee injury, the knee joint may be dislocated, and blood vessels to the foot may be injured.
-This is a medical emergency that requires immediate professional help.
+Get immediate medical attention if the foot is cool and blue after a knee injury.
+This means that the knee joint may be dislocated, and blood vessels to the foot may be injured.
+This is a medical emergency.

 Use proper techniques when playing sports or exercising.
 Some college sports programs teach athletes how to reduce stress placed on the ACL.